Starke427/Windows-Security-Policy/README.md

 # enable_secure_policy.ps1

 This will automatically configure your local audit and password policies per MSFT security baselines.
-It must be run from an administrator PowerShell console.
+Just click on enable_secure_policy.ps1 above and copy it into an administrator PowerShell console.
+To open an administrator PowerShell console just right-click on the Windows Start button and select 'Windows PowerShell (Admin)'.

 ## Executive Summary
 This document is intended to provide high-level guidance on configuring the Window’s Advanced Audit Policy Configuration based on recommendations from Microsoft.
 Full details on each category can be found at https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-audit-policy-settings.